|

 among the plants visited, I didn't notice any egg-laying going on - heck,

-This year, all of a sudden, we've seen quite a few of these beautiful, large
+One year, all of a sudden, we saw quite a few of these beautiful, large

 Eastern tiger swallowtails (Papilio glaucus).
 This is the first one